KMKfw/kmk_firmware/docs/modtap.md

   key press/down, or after the first other key up/release.
 Set to `True` for interrupt on release.
 * `tap_time`: length of the tap timeout in milliseconds.
-* `repeat`: decides how to interpret a second press after a tap within the timeout.
-When `True` the second press sends the tap keycode, no matter how long the key remains pressed the second time.
-This allows the operating system to trigger the autorepeat feature.
-Set it to `False` for handling the second press as if no tap happened just before.
+* `repeat`: decides how to interpret repeated presses if they happen within `tap_time` after a release.
+  When `True` the repeated press sends the previous keycode, no matter how long the key remains pressed the second time.
+  This allows to hold the tap keycode, or repeatedly tap the hold keycode.
+  When `False` repeated presses are independent.

 Each of these parameters can be set for every ModTap key individually.